Tylarcam/Spec_Tracer/docs/PRELAUNCH_CHECKLIST.md

 The goal of this phase is to ensure the product itself and its messaging reflect the new "Context Engine" positioning.

-- [ ] **Reframe All User-Facing Copy:**
+- [x ] **Reframe All User-Facing Copy:**
-  - [ ] **Website/Landing Page:** Update headlines and descriptions to focus on "Stop Describing Bugs.
+  - [ x] **Website/Landing Page:** Update headlines and descriptions to focus on "Stop Describing Bugs.
 Start Showing Them." instead of generic debugging language.
   - [ ] **Extension Store Listing:** Revise the name, short description, and long description in `extension/manifest.json` and for the store page itself.
   - [ ] **In-App Content:** Ensure all tooltips, modals, and onboarding messages communicate the value of providing rich context to AI.